uvarc/rc-learning/content/notes/biopython/index.md

 It is recommended to install the `biopython` package from PyPI using the `pip install` command.
 Detailed instructions are available [here](https://biopython.org/wiki/Download).

 **On your own computer:**
-On your computer, start the `Anaconda Prompt` command line tool following the instructions for your operating system.
+Start the `Anaconda Prompt` command line tool following the instructions for your operating system.
 * Start Anaconda Prompt on [Windows](https://docs.anaconda.com/anaconda/user-guide/getting-started/#open-prompt-win)
 * Start Anaconda Prompt on [Mac](https://docs.anaconda.com/anaconda/user-guide/getting-started/#open-prompt-mac), or open a terminal window.
-* [Linux](https://docs.anaconda.com/anaconda/user-guide/getting-started/#open-prompt-lin) (just open a terminal window).
+* [Linux:](https://docs.anaconda.com/anaconda/user-guide/getting-started/#open-prompt-lin) Just open a terminal window.

 At the prompt, type the following command and press enter/return:
 ```bash
 pip install biopython
 ```
-This command will install the latest biopython package versio in your current Anaconda Python environment.
+This command will install the latest biopython package version in your current Anaconda Python environment.

 **On Rivanna (UVA's HPC platform):**

-[Rivanna](https://www.rc.virginia.edu/userinfo/rivanna/overview/) offer a variety of Anaconda distributions with different Python versions.
+[Rivanna](https://www.rc.virginia.edu/userinfo/rivanna/overview/) offers severalAnaconda distributions with different Python versions.
 Before you use Python you need to load one of the `anaconda` software modules and then run the `pip install` command.
-Note the use of the `--user` flag which instructs the interpreter to install the package in your home directory.

 ```bash
 module load anaconda
 pip install --user biopython
 ```
+**Note:** You have to use the `--user` flag which instructs the interpreter to install the package in your home directory.
+Alternativley, create your own custom [Conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) first an run the `pip install biopython` command in that environment (without `--user` flag)

 ## Testing the Biopython Installation